 "It's then up to them to take appropriate action, which may ultimately involve contacting emergency services.
-That brings real peace of mind to solo sailors, even kayakers, and their loved ones," he added.
-"There's even one user of the app who's a wild swimmer.
-He keeps the phone in a dry bag while he's out there."
+That brings real peace of mind to solo sailors, even kayakers, and their loved ones," he

 As soon as HM Coastguard receives a distress call, they instantly have access to your location and SafeTrx trip data through a secure SafeTrx server.
 If you have provided a full log, they will know how many are on the boat, as well as any relevant medical details about the crew.
 This means a response team can get the right help directly to the scene.